 Here’s the hopeful truth about what is the hardest stage of menopause: it’s temporary.
 Once you cross into postmenopause, that 12-month mark without a period, most women experience significant relief as hormones stabilize at new, lower levels.

 Hot flashes typically decrease in frequency and intensity within 2-5 years after your final period.
 Sleep improves.
 Energy returns.
 That brain fog lifts.
-Many women describe feeling more like themselves again, often with deeper self-knowledge and confidence than before.
+Many women describe feeling more like themselves again, often with deeper confidence than before.

 Understanding perimenopause vs menopause and postmenopause helps you recognize that you’re moving toward a phase many women describe as liberating.
 No more periods.
 No pregnancy concerns.
 Often, renewed clarity about what truly matters in life.